Viijay-Kr/quantilope-challenge/README.md

 ## Quantilope Coding Challenge

 I would like to write down some key points about the coding challenge solution .
-This doc will include the tech stack used,project structure, implementation approach, step to run the application and some improvements which I would like to do
+This doc will include the tech stack used,project structure, implementation approach, steps to run the application and some improvements which I would like to do

 ### Tech Stack